Kalaivani-19/AR-Ticket/README.md

 <img src="images\ticTestPng.png"/>

-- A image shown above is a Sample of a single ticket with the AR Code in it.
+- A image shown above is a Sample of a ✈️ Flight  Ticket 🎫 with the AR Code in it.

 - Use the mobile phone's native QR Scanner application or Just download one from the App Store or Play Store for your Mobile.
+Link of the **QR Code Scanner** Application are given below to their marketplaces.

 <a href="https://play.google.com/store/apps/details?id=com.gamma.scan&hl=en_IN" rel="some text">
 <img src="https://engagingcongress.org/images/Get_it_on_Google_play.svg.png" width="13%"/>